 There are two primary types of charitable trusts: CRTs and CLTs.

-• Charitable Remainder Trusts (CRTs) allow you to donate assets while receiving an income stream from them for a set period (or for life).
+- Charitable Remainder Trusts (CRTs) allow you to donate assets while receiving an income stream from them for a set period, or for life.
 Once the term ends, the remaining assets pass to charity.
 For tax purposes, you may receive an immediate charitable deduction based on the estimated value of the remainder that will eventually go to charity, while also deferring or even eliminating capital gains taxes on the donated assets.
+For more detail, see Wealth Enhancement’s guide to charitable remainder trusts.

-• Charitable Lead Trusts (CLTs) operate oppositely to CRTs: The charity receives income for a specified period, after which remaining assets transfer to your heirs.
+- Charitable Lead Trusts (CLTs) operate oppositely to CRTs: The charity receives income for a specified period, after which remaining assets transfer to your heirs.
 While providing immediate support to charity, you may simultaneously reduce your taxable estate, ensuring more of your wealth passes to your heirs with minimized tax burdens.
+Wealth Enhancement’s article on charitable lead trusts explains how this strategy can combine charitable planning with tax planning.

 Speak to a Wealth Enhancement advisor about charitable trusts.